Chirag-ahir/SFC-Preparation/README.md

 customize compact layout: https://trailhead.salesforce.com/content/learn/modules/salesforce1_mobile_app/salesforce1_mobile_app_compact_layouts

+What is Role?<br>
+Role is a record-level access in salesforce that defines the visibility access of user.

 What is Profile?<br>
 Profile is collection of settings and permission which define what user will be able to see and what user will be able to do.
 Two types of profile in salesforce: Standard Profile and Custom Profile.